Blueshoe/website/content/index.md

 We are Blueshoe
 ::::
 ::::GlobalParagraph{.mb-6}
-We are your reliable partner for the implementation of cloud native software, websites, platforms, apps, PWAs and online shops built on top of Kubernetes.
+We are your reliable partner for the implementation of cloud-native software, websites, platforms, apps, PWAs and online shops built on top of Kubernetes.
 ::::
 ::::GlobalParagraph
 Precise.
 Pragmatic.
 Professional.